Staff Spotlight Series

 Judy Normandin

+She continues to value cross-departmental collaboration and emphasizes that strong grant writing and fundraising are deeply collaborative processes.
 Judy is most proud of the policy and systems change projects she’s contributed to: “It’s inspiring to see the changes that happen when young adults share their stories and advocate for new policies.”

 Shambra McDowney